SharePoint/sp-dev-docs/docs/spfx/sharepoint-2019-support.md

    `yo @microsoft/sharepoint`

-   The Yeoman generator will allow you to provide details regarding the intended solution.
+   The Yeoman SharePoint generator will allow you to provide details regarding the intended solution.

    Ensure the following three baseline packages are available.